 ‘The Christ Centered Life: Deep Calls to Deep’ is, above all, a Christian book that offer readers a practical approach to living a Christ-centered life on a minute-by-minute and day-by-day basis.
 It shows the reader how to create a lifestyle of Christ-consciousness right here and right now, today.

 While many Christians believe that heaven is just a future place where we will will one day be, this book shows us that heaven is right here, right now; because heaven is the presence of Christ.
 Heaven is not a future goal.
 Heaven can be now.
-It requires not so much discovery, but rather acceptance.
+It requires not so much a discovery, but rather it requires our acceptance that leads to new thinking and new practice.
+Our most important thinking is heart-based – not head-based.

 THE CONTENT OF THE BOOK